The Sugarlands: Civil War

-The late 19th and early 20th centuries
+Late 19th and early 20th centuries

 As small farms in the Sugarlands recovered from the Civil War, some began growing enough excess crops to sell or trade.
 The more prosperous farmers opened small general stores, which were often located in the store owner's house or a room attached to the house.
 The stores sold flour, meal, meat, soda, salt, coffee, tobacco, snuff, and castor oil.
-The stores also bought (or traded for) chickens, eggs, honey, ginseng, and furs, which the storeowner would take to Sevierville or Knoxville to trade.
+The stores also bought (or traded for) chickens, eggs, honey, ginseng, and furs, which the store owner would take to Sevierville or Knoxville to trade.
 Sugarlanders who lived near fords of the Pigeon River had the most lucrative storefronts.
 Among them were Richard Reason Reagan (1830–1912), who owned a general store near the Sugarland Branch ford, and Alex Cole, who operated a storefront further up the river.

 Around 1900, sawmills began moving into the area to harvest the thick forests of the Smokies.
 Andrew Huff had erected a sawmill in Gatlinburg, and the Little River Lumber Company began operating in the upper reaches of Little River by 1908.
 Many Sugarlanders found employment with the latter in Elkmont, which could be reached on foot by crossing Sugarland Mountain via what is now the Huskey Gap Trail.
-Bark from trees cut in the Sugarlands was often used for tanning bark.
+Bark from trees cut in the Sugarlands was often used for tanning.

-Poverty plagued much of Appalachia in the early 1900s, and the Sugarlands was no exception.
+Poverty plagued much of Appalachia in the early 20th century, and the Sugarlands was no exception.
 Former resident Alie Newman Maples recalled in a poem: